Operation Badger Tooth: Operation

 The operation started with Company L, 3/1 Marines landing on Green Beach at 11:00 on 26 December and proceeding to LZ Finch meeting minimal opposition.
 HMM-262 landed the last elements of the battalion at LZ Finch at 14:15.
 The SLF commander accompanied by the US Army liaison officer to the ARVN arrived at the battalion command post with orders to change direction and sweep the coastal villages of Thâm Khê and Trung An.
 Company L was assigned to sweep Thâm Khê with Company M in support.
 After moving to the edge of the village in LVTs, Company L advanced northwest into the built-up area.
 By 18:22 Company L had cleared the first village and was well into Trung An.
 The Marines killed 3 VC and detained 4 suspects, but found no evidence of larger PAVN/VC formations.
 By 19:40 both Companies established night defensive positions north and west of Thâm Khê.

 At 07:00 on 27 December both companies moved out on another sweep of the two villages.
 Company M moved north on a line parallel to Trung An so it could begin its sweep of the village from north to south.
 Company L with the mission to sweep Thâm Khê initially moved out to the northeast.
 Leading elements of Company L were almost into the south of Trung An when Company L’s commander realised that his lead platoon had not turned south towards Thâm Khê.
 Company L then reversed direction and started towards Thâm Khê.
 As the lead platoon of Company L approached the edge of the village a concealed PAVN/VC force opened up with a devastating barrage of machine gun, rifle, Rocket-propelled grenade (RPG) and mortar fire inflicting numerous casualties.
-The Company commander Captain Thomas Hubbel decided to pull his company back and regroup for an attack.
+The Company commander Captain Thomas Hubbell decided to pull his company back and regroup for an attack.
 He requested supporting arms fire on Thâm Khê while his company prepared for an assault.
-After two airstrikes followed by naval gunfire Company L assaulted the village but were again met by heavy fire killing Captain Hubbel and his radio operator.
+After two airstrikes followed by naval gunfire Company L assaulted the village but were again met by heavy fire killing Captain Hubbell and his radio operator.
 Lt Col McQuown lost communications with the company until the acting company executive officer assumed command of the company.
 While out of radio contact McQuown ordered Company M to move east and south and join the fight on the left flank of Company L. Company M reached its attack position and immediately came under heavy fire.
 McQuown realised that the 2 companies were up against a major PAVN/VC force in well-prepared defensive positions.
 McQuown then ordered Company I to move to the south of Thâm Khê, requested that the SLF land the tank platoon and instructed Company K to relieve the pressure on Companies L and M by attacking the south of Thâm Khê.